 Lebanese general was in Syria over missing American reporter

-A top Lebanese security official said Saturday that after returning from Washington recently he visited Syria for two days where he spoke with officials about American journalist Austin Tice who has been missing in the war-torn country since 2012.
+A top Lebanese security official said Saturday that he visited Syria for two days to speak with officials there about American journalist Austin Tice, who has been missing in the war-torn country since 2012.

 Maj.
-Gen. Abbas Ibrahim did not give much details in an interview with the local Al-Jadeed television channel.
-His comments came two weeks after his return from Washington where is believed to have discussed Tice’s case with U.S. officials.
+Gen. Abbas Ibrahim did not give further details in an interview with the local Al-Jadeed television channel, but his comments came two weeks after his return from Washington where he is believed to have discussed Tice’s case with U.S. officials.

 Tice, of Houston, Texas, disappeared at a checkpoint in the contested western Damascus suburb of Daraya on Aug.
 14, 2012.
 A video released a month later showed him blindfolded and held by armed men.
 He has not been heard from since.